 And for this recipe, I often use olive oil, garlic, and the most important is Italian spices.
 To flavor all wedges evenly, you should put them and all the season in a Ziplock bag and shake them up.

 If you want to enhance their flavor more, prepare some dipping sauce with a bit of spiciness or sweetness.
+Serving this dish with sausages is also a great idea, especially when you bake the potato wedges with some rosemary and garlic.

 You can take this casserole as an upgraded version of the twice-baked potatoes.
 And you can make it with the same cooking time, especially with the leftover potatoes.